-COVID-19 Update (effective for the '22-'23 academic year)
+\COVID-19 Update (effective for the '23-'24 academic year)

-Many ACT and SAT test dates throughout 2021-2022 were cancelled due to the Coronavirus pandemic, disrupting the college admission testing process in profound ways.
-Most colleges and universities have responded generously, keeping test optional (and in some cases, test free) policies, acknowledging that some students will be unable to test, and those who do may not be able to test more than once - eliminating the chance of score gains over time.
-Most notably, the UC and CSUs systems have moved to being entirely test-free for the foreseeable future.
+The pandemic disrupted the college admission testing process in profound ways.
+Most colleges and universities responded generously, and many have kept test optional (and in some cases, test free) policies.
+Most notably, the UC and CSUs systems have moved to being entirely test-free.
 That said, there are still some institutions requiring scores for admission and/or merit aid, making the inclusion of the following testing information necessary.
-Ms. Cook is monitoring the testing landscape throughout the '22-'23 year and is available to answer questions as needed.
+Ms. Cook is monitoring the testing landscape throughout the '23-'24 year and is available to answer questions as needed.